abemassry/wsend/README.md

  - Integrates well with unix pipes
  - Send a file without registering
  - User accounts available with large amounts of storage space
+ - Optional time-to-live auto-expiring files
+ - Optionaly send an email with link

 ## Usage